House moves to strip health coverage from millions of Americans including many people with HIV

 Last Updated

-The 2025 reconciliation package advanced by the House of Representatives’ Energy and Commerce Committee on May 14 would take away Medicaid coverage from more than 10 million Americans, including many people with HIV.
+The 2025 reconciliation package, or the “One Big Beautiful Bill,” passed by the House of Representatives on May 22 by one vote would take away Medicaid coverage from more than 10 million Americans, including many people with HIV.
 Medicaid is the largest health insurer for people with HIV, with more than 40% having Medicaid coverage.
-The proposed cuts to the Medicaid program would threaten the health of people with HIV, as HIVMA noted in a statement following the committee’s advancement of their portion of the bill.
+The proposed cuts to the Medicaid program threaten the health of people with HIV, as HIVMA noted in a statement released after a version of the bill was advanced by the Energy and Commerce Committee.

 “Imposing administrative hurdles and fees for low-income people with HIV will delay treatment, leading to poor health and increasing overall costs to the health care system,” said Colleen Kelley, MD, MPH, FIDSA, chair of HIVMA.

-The bill, now up for debate in the full House of Representatives, would cut Medicaid funding at unprecedented levels (more than $700 billion) by reducing enrollment, increasing cost sharing and restricting state funding mechanisms.
-Highlighted below are three key policy changes that would impact people with HIV.
-For more details, see KFF’s Tracking the Medicaid Provisions in the 2025 Reconciliation Bill and the How Will the 2025 Budget Reconciliation Affect the ACA, Medicaid and the Uninsured Rate?
+The House bill would cut Medicaid funding at unprecedented levels (more than $700 billion) by reducing enrollment, increasing cost sharing and restricting state funding mechanisms.
+Highlighted below are five key policy changes that would impact people with HIV.
+For more details, see KFF’s Tracking the Medicaid Provisions in the 2025 Reconciliation Bill and How Will the 2025 Budget Reconciliation Affect the ACA, Medicaid and the Uninsured Rate?

 “Work” or “community engagement” requirements that deny access to the health care needed to work

-- Requires most Medicaid expansion enrollees to report 80 hours of work or “community engagement” activities a month
+- Requires most Medicaid expansion enrollees to report 80 hours of work or “community engagement” activities a month.
+The provision would take effect Dec.
+31, 2026.

 Why it matters: